• Skip to primary navigation

 What can I make with pasta dough scraps?

 Don’t throw away any remaining dough pieces!
 You can re-roll it once or twice to make more pasta, however, most people use it to make other pasta shapes like bow-tie.
-Alternatively, you can dry them and keep in the fridge to use in soups like lentil spinach soup or chicken noodle soup.
+Alternatively, you can dry them and keep in the fridge to use in soups.
 Just add them in the simmering soup.
 Those pasta dough scraps will give a nice thickness and flavor to your soups.

 More Pasta Recipes